 Architecture schema

 The Sage X3 version 7 platform includes several components.
-Some of them are new and linked to the Version 7 platform, and some are required to support the version 6 technology used by the Classic mode.
+Some of them are new and linked to the version 7 platform while others are required to support the version 6 technology used by the classic mode.

-The following schema shows all the servers that might be installed in a complete Sage X3 implementation:
+The following diagram illustrates all the servers that you can install in a complete Sage X3 implementation:

-- The mongodb server is used to store the administration data in mongoDB noSQL database.
-This logical server can also be a storage of servers configured for replication and/or sharding.
+- The MongoDB server is used to store the administration data in the MongoDB NoSQL database.
+This logical server can also be a storage of servers configured for replication or sharding.

 - The Elasticsearch server is used to handle the search index update and search functions.
 This logical server can also scale in clusters.